EUCAIM/upv-node-workstation-images/README.md

 copy build-test-push.template.cmd build-test-push.cmd
 ```
 Configure 'build-test-push.cmd'
- - increase the version in tag of the images? (see the 'version' label in dockerfile)
+ - increase the version (V0, V1, V2) for the tag of the images if required (see the 'version' label in dockerfiles)
+ - uncomment the proper variables if you want to build with CUDA
  - change the environment variables of `docker run` for test
  - change the 'registryuser' of `docker login` for push